juremaj/retinal-rl/scenarios/README.md

+Note: This is a copy of the wiki entry for scenarios, that can be found here: https://github.com/berenslab/retinal-rl/wiki/Scenarios-overview

-# Scenarios
+# Complexity scenarios

-## Apple, Gabor and Animal gathering
+## Apple and Gabor gathering
 These are here mostly for puproses of archiving/recreating old results.
 The naming conventions are also somewhat arbitrary.
 In the apples task `r` refers to the number of red apples initially spawned, `b` refers to blue apples and `g` refers to grass.
 `hr100` refers to the reward being defined as current health multiplied by 100.
+The numbers in the suffices are just internal references due to changing minor things or debugging.

 The assignments to health values are as follows:

+NOTE: The exact health contributions might be different, due to some balancing across tasks.
+So to be sure check the `SCRIPTS` in the `.wad` file!
+(The ordering of the stimuli/categories is still the same though)

 Apple gathering:
 <img width="200" alt="Picture1" src="https://user-images.githubusercontent.com/53050061/155291195-428f2ca7-cab3-4724-9e15-09484f02312f.png">